Biden, Lula focus on democracy, climate during visit

 Climate was a prominent topic in two recent phone calls between the leaders since Lula’s October victory, according to the White House.

 “I didn’t specifically discuss an Amazon Fund.
-I discussed the need for rich countires to assume the responsibilty of financing all the countries that have forests,” he said, specifically noting Brazil then listing its South American neighbors.
+I discussed the need for rich countries to assume the responsibility of financing all the countries that have forests,” he said, specifically noting Brazil then listing its South American neighbors.

 But Lula’s biggest objective going into the visit was securing ringing support for the legitimacy of his presidency as unease continues at home.
 It remains unclear how the animus Bolsonaro generated will be channeled going forward, and some opposition lawmakers allied with the former president are already calling for Lula’s impeachment.
 Lula sacked the army’s commander, with the defense minister citing “a fracture in the level of trust” in the force’s top levels.

-“You have the environment and other stuff, but Lula sitting down with Biden is an exercise in coup-proofing Brazil’s democracy.
-It basically comes down to that,” said Oliver Stuenkel, an international relations professor at the Getulio Vargas Foundation, a university and think tank.
+“You have the environment and other stuff, but Lula sitting down with Biden is an exercise in coup-proofing Brazil’s democracy,” said Oliver Stuenkel, an international relations professor at the Getulio Vargas Foundation, a university and think tank.
 “There is still genuine concern in the Brazilian government about the armed forces, and the biggest partner in containing the armed forces is the United States.”

 Bolsonaro, who is facing several investigations in Brazil, traveled to Florida during the final days of his presidency and has remained there since.
 He applied late last month for a six-month tourist visa to extend his U.S. stay.
 A group of Democratic lawmakers urged Biden to expel the former president on the grounds that the U.S. shouldn’t provide safe harbor to would-be authoritarians.